 Khenmo Drolma was trained personally by His Holiness Chetsang Rinpoche to teach this curriculum.
-In 2018 she traveled to Taiwan and again in 2019 to Maylasia to join a select group of teachers invited to attend a retreat with H H Drikung Kaygon to train in this curriculum.
+In 2018, she traveled to Taiwan and in 2019, to Maylasia to join a select group of teachers invited to attend a retreat with H.H.
+Drikung Kyabgön to train in this curriculum.

 Why His Holiness Drikung Kyabgön Chetsang created this curriculum: